symfony/symfony-docs/messenger.rst

 """"""""""""""""""""""""""""

-As you don't want to start your containers php-fpm or webserver process, you need to create a custom entrypoint, pointing to your ``bin/console`` to run in in the foreground.
+As you don't want to start your containers php-fpm or webserver process, you need to create a custom entrypoint, pointing to your ``bin/console`` to run in the foreground.

 .. code-block:: sh